 Heat Stress Is the Biggest Hidden Cost in Dairy

-Estimated annual global dairy losses from heat stress.
-The problem is accelerating with climate change.
+Estimated annual global dairy losses from heat stress (IDF, 2025).
+Projected to grow significantly with climate change.

-Milk production decline when temperatures exceed 25°C — even in operations with advanced cooling systems.
+Milk yield decrease during heat stress events — even in operations with advanced cooling systems.

 Permanent